noobie105/10MS_RAG_Application/README.md

 | Who is the main character in the story? | অনুপম | The main character in the story "অপরিচিতা" is অনুপম. | SUPPORTED | 0.795 |
 | What is the name of Anupam's friend? | হরিশ | Anupam's friend is named Harish. | SUPPORTED | 0.764 |

-# Answers to the Submission Question
+# Answers to the Submission Questions

-## What method or library did you use to extract the text, and why?
-Did you face any formatting challenges with the PDF content?
+## 1. Method or Library Used to Extract the Text from PDF

 I used the Gemini API (`gemini-2.0-flash`) with `pdf2image` to extract text from "HSC26-Bangla1st-Paper.pdf" page-by-page, chosen for its superior Bengali script recognition and ability to handle scanned PDFs.
 Text was cleaned with regex to preserve Bengali characters and saved to a `.docx` file using `python-docx` for RAG compatibility.